Flat Holography & Holographic Renormalization: Scalar Field

 where $ W_{\mathrm{CarrCFT}} $ is the generating functional of connected diagrams with sources $\phi_s$ and $S^{\mathrm{ren}}_{\mathrm{os}}$ is the bulk renormalized on-shell action evaluated as a functional of boundary data $\phi_s$.
 However, crucial technical differences persist, as we discuss in due time.
 The main point of this paper is to show that such a dictionary -- treating in some sense both past and future (null) infinities ``simultaneously" -- can indeed be achieved.
-Throughout sections \ref{sec:FreeScalarFieldSolutions}--\ref{sec:Holographicrenormalizationformasslessfields}, we exemplify the construction by considering a free, real scalar field in $(d+1)$--dimensional Minkowski spacetime in a radial timelike foliation defined by a coordinate $r$ (see figure \ref{fig:PenroseDiagram}), and comment on the extension of the framework to interacting fields, different backgrounds, and null foliations in sections \ref{sec:interactions} and \ref{sec:Discussion}.
+Throughout sections \ref{sec:FreeScalarFieldSolutions}--\ref{sec:Holographicrenormalizationformasslessfields}, we exemplify the construction by considering a free, real scalar field in $(d+1)$-dimensional Minkowski spacetime in a radial timelike foliation defined by a coordinate $r$ (see figure \ref{fig:PenroseDiagram}), and comment on the extension of the framework to interacting fields, different backgrounds, and null foliations in sections \ref{sec:interactions} and \ref{sec:Discussion}.

-To be specific, we exemplify most of our computations both in the standard $(t,r)$-coordinate system and in the Eddington–Finkelstein $(v,r)$-coordinates, promoting $r$ to be not only the coordinate used in asymptotic expansions but also the direction of the Hamilton--Jacobi flow that determines the action.
-We employ this apparent redundancy of coordinates primarily to show that, although $(v,r)$--coordinates are most appropriate to study the asymptotic structure of fields at $\mathscr{I}^-$, the information on the asymptotic behavior at $\mathscr{I}^+$ is still encoded in a non--trivial manner on asymptotic $r=const$ slices, as indicated in section \ref{sec:FreeScalarFieldSolutions}.
+To be specific, we exemplify most of our computations both in the standard $(t,r)$-coordinate system and in the Eddington–Finkelstein $(v,r)$-coordinates, promoting $r$ to be not only the coordinate used in asymptotic expansions, but also the direction of the Hamilton-Jacobi flow that determines the action.
+The purpose of this apparent redundancy of coordinates is to show that, although $(v,r)$-coordinates are most appropriate to study the asymptotic structure of fields at $\mathscr{I}^-$, the information on the asymptotic behavior at $\mathscr{I}^+$ is still encoded in a non-trivial manner on asymptotic $r=const$ slices, as indicated in section \ref{sec:FreeScalarFieldSolutions}.
 Although this observation may not appear surprising, it does not seem to have been widely utilized in the literature most closely associated with flat holography and infrared triangles.
 More importantly, when combined with the results of section \ref{sec:Holographicrenormalizationformasslessfields}, this observation leads us to a more abstract view of flat holography, one that is closer in spirit to AdS/CFT: the dual non-gravitational theory is defined on a (Carrollian) manifold that is not directly tied to any specific region of the spacetime asymptotic boundary.

 A brief outline of the main arguments, in the order they appear in the paper, is the following.